The Best Way To Make Bacon (+ 3 Variations)

 But for me, crispy is where it’s at.

-Now that you have the method down, there’s three really fun variations that are very easy to do, but taste amazing.
+Now that you have the best way to cook bacon down, there’s three really fun variations that are very easy to do, but taste amazing.

 Let’s go through them!